Zoning: Scale

 Early zoning practices were subtle and often debated.
 Some claim the practices started in the 1920s while others suggest the birth of zoning occurred in New York in 1916.
 Both of these examples for the start of zoning, however, were urban cases.
 Zoning becomes an increasing legal force as it continues to expand in its geographical range through its introduction in other urban centres and use in larger political and geographical boundaries.
 Regional zoning was the next step in increased geographical size of areas under zoning laws.
 A major difference between urban zoning and regional zoning was that "regional areas consequently seldom bear direct relationship to arbitrary political boundaries".
 This form of zoning also included rural areas which was counter-intuitive to the theory that zoning was a result of population density.
 Finally, zoning also expanded again but back to a political boundary again with state zoning.

 Types in use in the United States

-Use-based zoning, especially single-use zoning, is by far the most common type of zoning in the US, where it is known as Euclidean zoning, after Euclid, Ohio's role in a landmark U.S. Supreme Court case, Village of Euclid v.
+Use-based zoning, especially single-use zoning, is by far the most common type of zoning in the U.S., where it is known as Euclidean zoning, after Euclid, Ohio's role in a landmark U.S. Supreme Court case, Village of Euclid v.
 Ambler Realty Co.